fable-compiler/fable-compiler.github.io/docsrc/docs/communicate/fable-from-js.md

     let add x y = x * y
 ```

+### Custom behaviour

+In some cases, it's possible to change the default behavior towards name mangling:

+- If you want to have all members attached to a class (as in standard JS classes) and not-mangled use the `AttachMembers` attribute.
+But be aware **overloads won't work** in this case.
+- If you are not planning to use an interface to interact with JS and want to have overloaded members, you can decorate the interface declaration with the `Mangle` attribute.
+Note: Interfaces coming from .NET BCL (like System.Collections.IEnumerator) are mangled by default.

 ## Common types and objects

 Some F#/.NET types have [counterparts in JS](/../dotnet/compatibility.html).
 Fable takes advantage of this to compile to native types that are more performant and reduce bundle size.
 You can also use this to improve interop when exchanging data between F# and JS.
 The most important common types are: